 Implications for traders

-- Authorization required: A firm engaging in a High Frequency Algorithmic Trading (HFAT) technique will have to become authorized to continue to trade using a HFAT technique.
+- Authorization required: A firm engaging in a High-Frequency Algorithmic Trading (HFAT) technique will have to become authorized to continue to trade using an HFAT technique.

 - Store historical data: HFAT investment firms will be required to store time sequenced records of their algorithmic trading systems and trading algorithms for at least five years.